Why Xbox Game Bar isn't enough

 Game Bar's capture stack was built for fullscreen games.
 On regular apps it works most of the time, but it's still gated by a "this looks game-like enough" heuristic.
 Browser tabs, Visual Studio, Slack, Zoom — they all record, but you'll hit edge cases where Win+Alt+R does nothing because Windows decided the foreground app isn't a game.

-What about Snipping Tool video on Windows 11?
+What Snipping Tool video can't do

 Microsoft added video recording to Snipping Tool in late 2022, and Windows 11 version 24H2 finally gave it microphone and system-audio capture.
 The capture flow — Win+Shift+R, drag a rectangle, hit Start — is documented in Microsoft's Snipping Tool support article.
 It's honestly the closest thing Windows has to a general screen recorder.
 But it still has gaps that matter for shareable, long-form, or webcam-anchored recordings.